evgenyneu/docker-rails-fig-sample/README.md

 # Using Rails/Postgres with Docker and Fig

-This repository is a sample Rails app.
-It uses Docker to keep its compenents in separate containers.
+This repository for a sample Rails app with a Docker.
 This repository is based on [https://github.com/whitesmith/rails-pg-fig-sample](https://github.com/whitesmith/rails-pg-fig-sample).

 ## Installation